 In the State of Nevada, the comparative negligence statute reads that if our client is more than 50% at fault for the action that caused their injuries, they cannot recover financially.

-How Can Bertoldo, Baker, Carter & Smith Help Prove Negligence In My Las Vegas Personal Injury Case?
+How Can Bertoldo, Baker, Carter & Smith Help Prove Negligence in My Las Vegas Personal Injury Case?

 At Bertoldo, Baker, Carter & Smith, our Clark County personal injury lawyers maintain a successful track record in developing cases that produce results.
 Our attorneys seek the best financial recovery settlements and jury verdicts by establishing the legal standard of negligence that allows our clients to achieve success.
-We will protect your rights and pursue the best outcome available for your unique case, beginning with a free consultation by calling 702-228-2600 today.